 - creates sense of ensemble with those around them through musical interaction

-- high level of performance energy and interaction (with those around them and the director) with a visually appealing performance style
+- high level of performance energy and interaction (with fellow musicians and director) with a visually appealing performance style

 - watches the conductor and is sensitive to the musical direction provided